GP Trainer Re-Approval.

 There have been significant changes over the past few months as a result of the Covid pandemic - this meant that we postponed re-approval for some of you and we had to cancel trainers seminars that some of you were booked to attend.
 We are currently in the process of developing the trainers' seminars be delivered in a remote format.

-In addition to these changes, we are in the process of changing the platform that we use for managing approval and re-approval applications from the current web app to a system called PARE.
+In addition to these changes, we have changed the platform that we use for managing approval and re-approval applications from the current web app to a system called PARE.
 The new process will separate the approval and re-approval of practices from trainers to avoid repetition of submission of information.
-The PARE system is still under development and we will be looking to introduce this later in the year for re-approvals due on 31st July 2021 and beyond.
+The PARE system is now being used for re-approvals due on 31st July 2021 and beyond and a SWAY guide has been produced which can be found here.

 Once again thank you for your continued support in this process.
 The FAQs shown below and the documents shown at the bottom of this page are available for further information in the first instance.